orionrobots/orionrobots.github.io/_posts/2019-02-15-3d-printed-holder-for-the-piwars-usb-battery.md

 For this I used a USB power supply (portable phone charger) for the Pi, it's already a nice regulated 5v, it's rechargeable from a USB mains adaptor with built-in safety circuits.
 These are quite easy to use with the Raspberry Pi and make a lot of sense.
 Very convenient.

 For the motors I used a set of AA batteries, recommending Metal Hydride rechargeables over straight Alkaline, merely because they can output more current, but in a pinch, alkaline batteries will do fine.
 Motors and their controllers tend to be tolerant over a small range of voltages, and the speed differences can be ironed out by using an encoder to detect the speed, a technique covered in the book.

-Multiple battery packs like this can be bulky, and there may be smaller solutions using Lithium Polymer batteries, but they come with some tradeoffs in safety and protection circuit you'd need to figure out yourself.
+Multiple battery packs like this can be bulky, and there may be smaller solutions using Lithium Polymer batteries, but they come with some trade-offs in safety and protection circuit you'd need to figure out yourself.
 They also require special chargers - this is OK if you are using them a lot though.

 ## The PiWars 2019 Design

 From the outset, I planned the Piwars 2019 robot to follow my book pattern, with separate battery packs for the logic and the motors, although I did toy with the Lithium Ion or Lithium polymer packs, like the racing packs used for RC cars, I decided it would be good to continue in practice what I'd recommended in my book.

 Making sure I'd used the two packs would solve problem number 3, the voltage sag issues that I'd experienced when the motors were loaded causing the Raspberry Pi to reset.